zaps166/QMPlay2/README.md

 	- `USE_CHIPTUNE_SID` - autodetect: enabled if libsidplayfp exists.
 	- `USE_TAGLIB` - `ON`: enable/disable tag editor.
 	- `USE_AVRESAMPLE` - `OFF`: use libavresample instead of libswresample.
-	- `USE_JEMALLOC` - `OFF`: link to jemalloc memory allocator which can reduce memory usage.
 	- `USE_CMD` - Windows only, `OFF`.
 	- `USE_ANIMEODCINKI` - `ON`: enable/disable AnimeOdcinki in Extensions module.
 	- `USE_LASTFM` - `ON`: enable/disable LastFM in Extensions module.